-- be headed with the name of the IRC and the date - be saved as '<Date> <Name of IRC> <FFR Daily Update Log>' - include sections on: - o detainees who have resumed eating or drinking in the last 24 hours - o food and/or fluid refusal cases transferred to another IRC in the last 24 hours - o those who have been granted bail in the last 24 hours - ensure entries have a BRAG rating and that detainees are listed in order from black to green (this rating will be done by IRC healthcare) - the Home Office Immigration Enforcement manager, or person deputising for them in their absence, must quality assure the log before forwarding to check that the log has been saved in the correct format
+- detained individuals who have resumed eating or drinking in the last 24 hours - food and/or fluid refusal cases transferred to another IRC in the last 24 hours - o those who have been granted bail in the last 24 hours - ensure entries have a BRAG rating and that detained individuals are listed in order from black to green (this rating will be done by IRC healthcare) - the DET manager, or person deputising for them in their absence, must quality assure the log before forwarding to check that the log has been saved in the correct format (see paragraph 42). - 84.
+For the purpose of completing this form the definitions of the BRAG ratings are as follows.

-For the purpose of completing this form the definitions of the BRAG ratings are as follows
+Black: Imminent

-Black: Imminent Immediate risk of developing, or has developed, healthcare needs that cannot be met within an Immigration Removal Centre.
+Immediate risk of developing, or has developed, healthcare needs that cannot be met within an IRC.